James Cameron (activist)

 In the 1950s he moved with his family to Milwaukee, Wisconsin, where he continued as an activist and started speaking on African-American history.
 In 1988 he founded America's Black Holocaust Museum in the city, devoted to African-American history from slavery to the present.

 Cameron was a survivor of a lynching attempt, which occurred when he was a 16-year-old suspect in a murder/robbery case in Marion, Indiana; two older teenagers were killed by the mob.

 Early life and education

 Cameron was born February 25, 1914, in La Crosse, Wisconsin, to James Herbert Cameron and Vera Carter.
 After his father left the family, they moved to Birmingham, Alabama, and then to Marion, Indiana.
 When James was 14, his mother remarried.

 Arrest and attempted lynching

-In August 1930, when Cameron was 16 years old, he had gone out with two older teenage African-American friends, Thomas Shipp and Abram Smith.
-They attempted to rob a young white man, Claude Deeter, and killed him.
-His girlfriend Mary Ball was with him, and said she had been raped.
+On August 7, 1930, when Cameron was 16 years old, he had gone out to play horseshoes before getting in a 1926 Ford Roadster driven by teenager Thomas Shipp, who soon picked up another teenager, Abram Smith.
+People said they attempted to rob a young white man, Claude Deeter, and killed him.
+Initial reports said that Shipp and Smith raped Deeter's girlfriend, Mary Ball, who was with him at the time, although she later denied it.
 Cameron said he ran away before the man was killed.

 The three youths were caught quickly, arrested, and charged the same night with robbery, murder and rape.
-(The rape charge was later dropped, as Ball retracted it.)